 There were singers like Awa Ly, touching ballet performances, a gallery of contemporary art against violence, videos, accounts of personal experiences.
-There was the presentation of a book entitled La Giudice by Paola di Nicola, a female magistrate who describes the difficulties she has encountered as a woman in a field dominated by men, where women are considered incapable of holding such positions.
+There was the presentation of a book entitled La Giudice by Paola di Nicola, a female magistrate who

 The event ended with everybody dancing to pop music, displaying their freedom, their pride in being women, their courage and their hope for a better future.